nomeata/haskell-via-sokoban/03-polymorphism.md

 mapList _ Empty = Empty
 mapList f (Entry c cs) = Entry (f c) (mapList f cs)
 ```
-and then we can use it in `handle` (note how partially appliying
+and then we can use it in `handle` (note how partially applying
 `adjacentCoord` works out so nicely here!):
 ```haskell
     handle (KeyPress key) s